New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- New Mexico has combined with its opponents to score more than 45 points just two times this season.
+- New Mexico has combined with its opponents to score more than 45 points only two times this season.

+- The two teams combine to average 33.6 points per game, 11.4 less than the total in this contest.

 - Lobos games this season feature an average total of 47.5 points, a number 2.5 points higher than Saturday's over/under.